kostikpenzin/docker_wordpress/README.md

 ## Options

-All options in file .env
+All options in file .sample.env (rename to .env)